jiwonz/rbx-koact/README.md

 ### `Modifier.Round`
 - Uses Image's slices to implement its round corners
 - Must be parented to ImageLabel or ImageButton
-- Special thanks to qwreey75 for providing this function
+- Special thanks to `@qwreey75` for contributing the rounded corners feature of the `Quad UI library`.

 ### `Modifier.Blur`
 - Makes parent element's area blurry
 - Uses `DOF` to create this blur effect
+- Special thanks to @Fractality for providing the 2D blur effect module.

 ### `Modifier.ScreenBlur`
 - Makes whole screen blurry if the parent element is visible